 A deplorable statistic: despite the comparative tranquility of our community, domestic violence incidents still comprise a substantial number of calls for service at the Warren County Sheriff’s Office.
 Further, the National Institute of Justice estimates that only 25% of assaults are actually reported.
 And as often noted, domestic violence crosses all social lines, and in this respect, is an injurious unifier – no individual is exempt.

-We believe that protection, education and aid resources should reach every single citizenwho is a victim, or is a potential victim of domestic abuse.
+We believe that protection, education and aid resources should reach every single citizen who is a victim, or is a potential victim of domestic abuse.
 Assuring that every victim receives the utmost assistance, support and recovery service is a primary function of your Warren County Sheriff’s Office.
-If you or someone you know needs our help, in an emergency, please call 911 immediately.
-In a non-emergency, and/or if you wish to remain anonymous, we urge you to call 842-1633 to offer, or to obtain information.

 Please see resources and sites below for Help for Abused and Battered Women: